yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 ## Conclusion & Mistake

-So with all of this, I believe we'll all be on the right track to avoid success at all cost!
+So with all of this I believe we should be on the right track to avoid success at all cost!

 Sorry?
 What?